CustomerSure

 Try to avoid making assumptions.
 Check the validity of the negative review.

 What does the customer feel let down by?
-What is the underlying issue?
+What is the underlying problem?
 The product?
 The delivery?
 Service?

 Get the full picture of the situation and let that help guide your actions.